Q: What is Amazon CodeBuild?

 CodeBuild runs your build in fresh environments isolated from other users and discards each build environment upon completion.
 CodeBuild provides security and separation at the infrastructure and execution levels.

-Q: Can I use AWS Identity and Access Management (IAM) to manage access to CodeBuild?
+Q: Can I use Amazon Identity and Access Management (IAM) to manage access to CodeBuild?

 Yes.
 You can control access to your build projects through resource-level permissions in IAM policies.